ahdvnd/MU-Forum/INSTALL.md

 ### 5. Start Using the Assistant
 1. Navigate to pages with student poll responses or assignments
+2. Click the extension icon and then "Show Sidebar" to open the assistant
-2. The extension will automatically detect and capture student responses
+3. The extension will automatically detect and capture student responses
-3. Click "Analyze All Responses" to get AI-powered grading assistance
+4. Click "Analyze All Responses" to get AI-powered grading assistance
-4. Review the scores, comments, and suggestions provided
+5. Review the scores, comments, and suggestions provided
+6. Close the sidebar when finished using any of these methods:
+   - Click the × button in the sidebar header
+   - Click the "Close Sidebar" button at the bottom
+   - Press the Escape key

 ## Troubleshooting